Cardiac rehab programs use exercise, education and counseling to help you recover from recent heart problems and improve your overall heart health.

 Quality and Safety

 With patient lives at stake, every physician, nurse and employee at Henry Ford Health System works to uphold the highest standards of quality and safety.
 Our goal is to be the safest health care system in the nation, and we make a dedicated effort to reach that goal every day.
 We are constantly monitoring our performance data so that we can identify areas for improvement and put measures into place to keep our patients and staff free from harm.

 How we perform

-Henry Ford Health System tracks numerous quality metrics, which are organized through the quality dashboard.
-The dashboard reflects important measures for the six domains of the Institute of Medicine’s (IOM) principles of quality: Safe, Timely, Effective, Efficient, Equitable and Patient Centered.
-The quality dashboard is updated monthly.
+Henry Ford Health System tracks numerous quality metrics, which reflect important measures for the six domains of the Institute of Medicine’s (IOM) principles of quality: Safe, Timely, Effective, Efficient, Equitable and Patient Centered.

 Key targets include: